evanhackett/mp3-player-java/README.md

 # mp3 player

 This project contains modifications to the mp3 player presented in the textbook "Objects First with Java - A Practical Introduction using BlueJ".
+The original code for projects in the book can be downloaded here: https://www.bluej.org/objects-first/index.html

 I have made the following modifications: